 Not everyone is good at social media marketing.
 I would recommend that you create a set of art assets that can be easily modified to include the host and location for each of the following.

 If you think I missed one, leave it in the comments.
-4. A Pricing Plan

-Another couple add ons you could consider, is Skyping or zooming in after the screening to take questions.
+Another couple of add-ons you could consider is Skyping or zooming in after the screening to take questions.
 You could also include the ability to fly out, but that would be a MUCH higher price point that includes travel.
-5. Easily printable standard page size flyers in both black and white and color

 6. Easily printable quarter page size flyers

-This is the same sort of concept as the full page flyers, but sized so they can be given out or left somewhere.
+This is the same sort of concept as the full-page flyers but sized so they can be given out or left somewhere.

 7. A Sample Press Release/EPK